Why is Montreal such a unique city to live in?

 The park features a variety of activities (playground for toddlers, paddling pool, tennis and soccer court and an outdoor skating rink all winter) or you can just sit on the gras and enjoy the green surroundings!

 It’s also a great spot to admire the colors of autumn of the Mount Royal just in front. — Julie Gauthier

 A backyard door away from the street.
 All walls painted in black, it’s night even by day, only a painted colorful door is the sign that something might be happening behind this brick wall.
 This is where you will find Atwater Cocktail club.

-Although the drink menu isn’t endless; only a careful selection of interesting drinks, I call the bartenders the magicians, and with good reason too.
+The drink menu isn’t endless.
+It consists of a careful selection of interesting drinks, I call the bartenders the magicians, and with good reason too.
 They will ask you what you like and a few minutes later you can observe the man or the woman behind the bar being busy selecting bottles, spices, fruits, and other accessories to create something special for you.

 Lynchian I wrote: it’s the red color, the curtains to leave the stage and a skull saying “see you next time”. — Jérémie Gerhardt

 In summer it is bursting of activity in Montreal, it can be hard to keep up with all the good stuff!
 This event is for those nights that are a little bit more chill (and maybe romantic), but still very enjoyable.
 In a charming park (Parc Laurier) in the Plateau neighborhood, you can let yourself get enchanted by romantic tango tunes whilst watching the “tangueros” dance in the warm summer air.